DavidJVitale/jekyll-leaflet/docs/getting-started.md

     {}
 {% endleaflet_map %}

 This tag block takes in 1 positional argument, a JSON object.
-This object can specify a `[lat,long]` center, the `zoom`, a `providerBasemap`, and more.
+This object can specify a `[lat,long]` center, the `zoom`, a `providerBasemap` (Preview a basemap and pick a "Provider name" from [here](http://leaflet-extras.github.io/leaflet-providers/preview/index.html)), etc.

 {% raw %}
 ```liquid